m-r-tanha/My-Usful-Codes/README.md

 [x for x in range(20) if x%2 == 0]

-# To replace two values
+# Trick to replace two values
 a=10
 b=5
 a,b = b,a